Back in the day, “branding” and “brand image” were concepts restricted to large corporations with hefty budgets.

 A photo is, after all, worth a thousand words.
 Your audience will relate to images more than plain text.
 And finding the right image for each idea/point is like hitting the jackpot.

 For these reasons, it’s essential to add high-resolution and relevant images to your brand presentations.
-Spend some time sourcing these images.
+Spend some time sourcing these images, and make sure they adhere to your overall brand awareness strategy and align with your brand colors.

 Luckily, Piktochart’s integration with Pexels allows you to access a library of over 3000+ high-quality photos and more.